 There are several paths or routes you can take to get down to the tidepools.
 You’ll come to a sign expressing the danger of the area.
 Go to the left.
 Once you’re through the brush it will be nothing but lava rock trails.
 Pick a path and head down.
 There is no right or wrong way to get down, just pick the route you feel the most comfortable and safe.

 Make sure you make a mental note of how you got down so you can take the same route back up.
-You don’t want to make the same mistake I did and tackle on a few more steps than necessary by hiking up and then back down to find the right path through the brush.
+You don’t want to make the same mistake I did and tack on a few more steps than necessary by hiking up and then back down to find the right path through the brush.

 Don’t plan a whole day around this excursion.
 If waves are crashing into the pools with any force at all, you do NOT want to enter the pools.
 Even if most waves appear as if they would not sweep you out, it happens and this is a serious matter.